Alex-Vickery/alexander-vickery.github.io/README.md

 # Assets

-The website's assets include [research content](https://www.alexander-vickery.com/papers) &emp; [teaching content](https://www.alexander-vickery.com/teaching).
+The website's assets include [research content](https://www.alexander-vickery.com/papers) &amp; [teaching content](https://www.alexander-vickery.com/teaching).
 You can find these assets in the ```public``` folder and they can be downloaded from there

 # License
 The website was created by Alexander Vickery and is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)